Probabilistic causes in Markov chains

 \subsection{Instantaneous cost}

-From the given weight function $c$ on states one can also induce an instantaneous weight function $c_\inst:\Paths_\fin(M) \to \mathbb{Q}$ which just takes the weight of the state visited last, i.e., $c_\inst(s_0 \cdots s_n)=c(s_n)$.
+The given weight function $c$ on states can also induce an instantaneous weight function $c_\inst:\Paths_\fin(M) \to \mathbb{Q}$ which just takes the weight of the state visited last, i.e., $c_\inst(s_0 \cdots s_n)=c(s_n)$.
 This yields an alternative cost mechanism intended to model the situation where the cost of repairing or rebooting only depends on the current state, e.g., the altitude an automated drone has reached.
-For this section we consider an error set $E$ instead of an error state and a set of terminal safe states $F$ for instantaneous cost.

 We add the subscript `$\inst$' to the three cost variants, where the accumulative weight function $c$ has been replaced with the instantaneous weight function $c_\inst$, the error state is replaced by an error set $E$ and the safe state is replaced by a set of terminal safe states $F$.
 Thus we optimize $p$-causes for $\lozenge E$ in $M$.